2022–23 Liga I (women's football)

-The 2022–23 Liga I is the 33nd season of the top level women's football league of the Romanian football league system.
+The 2022–23 Liga I is the 33rd season of the top level women's football league of the Romanian football league system.
 12 teams will play a one legged-round robin.
 The top 6 teams progress then to the play-offs, while the bottom 6 teams to the play-out, where a two-legged round-robin will take place.
 Teams ranked 11 and 12 (5 and 6 in the play-out) will relegate directly to the 2023–24 Liga II.

-U Olimpia Cluj are the defending champions.
+U Olimpia Cluj defended their title and won their 12th title.